charleymroberts/ecommerce/README.md

 Including descriptive text containing keywords is particularly useful for vegan products, as due to food labelling laws in the UK and EU, many terms cannot be used in the name of the products themselves, such as 'sausages', 'milk', 'cheese'.
-However, users' search terms don't work like this - the customer will be searching for "vegan bacon", not "plant-based smoky rashers made from wheat gluten", or whatever the manufacturers themselves are allowed to say on their packaging, so descriptions become even more useful.
+However, users' search terms don't work like this - the customer will be searching for "vegan bacon", not "plant-based smoky rashers made from wheat gluten", or whatever the manufacturers themselves are allowed to say on their packaging, so descriptions added by webshops become even more useful.

 **Other SEO strategies**